This story originally appeared on metrostatefinancial

 The Journalist’s Style

 Journalists are often very direct in their writing.
 Depending on the situation, this can be a bad thing or a good thing.
 In some cases, it can be helpful because it allows the journalist to communicate clearly and concisely.
-However, it can make the journalist more difficult to understand in other cases and might even lead to libel or slander charges.
+However, it can make the journalist more difficult to understand in other cases and might even lead to Libel Attorney or slander charges.

 When you’re pitching financial content to journalists, it’s important to be aware of the journalist’s style.
 If you can avoid these traps, you’ll be better positioned to sell your content.